I work on DIY projects around my home, and I aim to create space-saving ideas while saving costs on materials by recycling.

 We do have a modern foldaway walking stick stowed away in the car for emergencies, but the more traditional walking sticks, which we have inherited over the years, are far more comfortable to use.
-It was with this in mind that during a recent renovation of our front porch I decided to utilise some spare space in our porch, between our potted plant and the cupboard.
-A stickler for not liking wasted space and always looking for ways to utilise it, using this space specifically for walking sticks seemed an ideal solution.
-And by doing so, it also provides a useful place to keep the odd brolly or two.
-If we did use umbrellas more frequently in making the walking stick rack, I would have added a couple of cup hooks on the end for hanging them from.
+With this in mind, I decided to utilise some spare space in our porch between our potted plant and the cupboard during recent renovations.
+As a stickler for not liking wasted space and always looking for ways to utilise it, I thought that using this space specifically for walking sticks was an ideal solution.
+And by doing so, it also provided a useful place to keep the odd brolly or two.
+If we did use umbrellas more frequently after making the walking stick rack, I would have added a couple of cup hooks on the end to hang them.

 This is a simple project that takes less than an hour and only requires a few bits of scrap wood, so it need not cost anything make.
 All photos here were taken by me during the making of this simple, yet effective, walking stick rack.

 If you follow these simple steps, you can make your own umbrella or walking stick rack in no time:

 - 2 x 3/4 inch (18 mm) thick timber, 2 inches (50 mm) wide by 4 inches (100 mm) long

 - 3/4 inch (18 mm) dowel rod, length of proposed rack

 - Forstner bit